AIRI-Institute/Stimulation-Free-Speech-Mapping/README.md

 └── requirements.txt             # A file with requirements
 ```

-## Dataset

-For this project we used our dataset which you can download [here](https://osf.io/xuegw/)

-Download ```datasets_raw``` folder and put it into the root of the repository.

-If you utilize this data in your study please credit our paper.

 ## Environment setup

 To set up the conda environment run the following code: